davide2894/a-loaf-of-code/_posts/2018-03-17-how-to-add-a-newsletter-to-a-Jekyll-blog.md

 Here's what I did and what you should do too:

 1. Create a web feed for your blog #outtanowhere
-2. Use Feed Burner to create a newsletter based on the rss feed:
+2. Use Feed Burner to create a newsletter based on the rss feed

 ## What RSS feed, Atom (RSS) feed, and FeedBurner are